 Last week B. got injured, and he was really upset with discomfort and limitations it brought to him.
 The injury was probably painful too, and he was scared it would never heal.
-So this is how I tried to help him with kindness.
+So this is how I tried to help him with kindness and kind words.

 B. was hungry and he washed an apple and wanted me to cut it into pieces.
 So I took the cutting board and an apple slicer and helped him to cut the apple.
 As he tried to release apple pieces from the slicer, he screamed and showed me his hand.
 I looked at it, but I did not see any blood or a cut or a scratch.
 So we continued in releasing apples.
 I left him to eat but after few bites he went to wash his hands.
 He played, came to M. and they started a tickling session.
 Suddenly B. started to cry and held his hand.
 His left thumb nail was injured and a part of his nail stuck out.